Apache-Ent/full-stack-fastapi-template-apache/product-requirement.md

   - **Users (Student Dietitians):** Ability to book sessions, track progress, and provide session feedback.

 ### 3.2 Patient Catalog and Session Booking
+- **Patient Creation:**
+  - Ability for logged in Super Users to create and view AI-powered patient profiles with their medical backgrounds on the Patients tab.
 - **Patient Catalog**
   - Display a list of available AI-powered patient profiles with detailed medical background contexts.
 - **Session Booking**